|Nutritional Guidelines (per serving)|

 Unlike beef, lamb does not contain as much fat marbling so it's best to keep it on the rare or medium-rare side so it will remain moist.
 And unlike the purist theory of not pre-seasoning burgers before cooking, the lamb will benefit from some juicy onions and the aromatic combination of spices like cumin, coriander and a hint of cinnamon.

 Skip the slice of American cheese and, instead, spread the bun with a tablespoon or so of cool labneh and top with tangy feta cheese.
 These burgers will definitely be a taste treat!

-- Garnish: baby spinach (or other greens) for topping
+Baby spinach (or other greens) for topping, for garnish

 In a large bowl, add the ground lamb, diced onion, minced garlic, chopped parsley, ground cumin, ground coriander, ground cinnamon, salt, and pepper.
 Mix together until thoroughly combined and form four individual patties.

 Heat up your grill or a grill pan if cooking indoors.
 Place the burgers on the grill and cook for 4 minutes, flip and cook for an additional 4 minutes.
 That will give you a medium-rare burger and an internal temperature of about 160 degrees Fahrenheit.
 Cook for an additional minute or two if you'd like your burgers more well done.